Universal Creative: Restaurants

 Universal Creative designs, and develops the restaurants inside Universal's theme parks, as well as their Universal CityWalk shopping, and restaurant areas.
 Restaurants within the parks include Mythos Restaurant, The Leaky Cauldron, and The Three Broomsticks at Universal Orlando Resort.
 Restaurants in Universal CityWalk Orlando include The Cowfish, Vivo Italian Kitchen, Toothsome Chocolate Emporium, and Savory Feast Kitchen.
 Other restaurants shared between several Universal CityWalk areas include Jimmy Buffett's Margaritaville, Bubba Gump, and Voodoo Doughnut.

 All projects

 Current projects

-On January 11, 2023, the company announced Universal Kids Resort, a "new concept"-styled theme park geared towards families with children in Frisco, Texas.
-On June 26, 2025, a second version of Universal Horror Unleashed, a "horror-experience", was announced for Chicago.

 On December 19, 2023, Universal confirmed it had "acquired land" near Bedford, UK, and is "at the early stages of exploring its feasibility for a potential park, and resort at this site".
 In April 2025, the UK government gave the green light to the project, and that subject to planning approvals, the planned opening date would be in 2031.
+On June 26, 2025, a second version of Universal Horror Unleashed, a "horror-experience", was announced for Chicago.